whoyouwith91/EzChem/README.md

 ```

 ## Data
-- How to prepare data files?
+- Why and how to prepare data files?
+Because